 Effectiveness in Preventing Pregnancy

-- Between 16 and 32 women out of 100 using this method for one year will get pregnant.
+- Of 100 women using this method for one year, between 12 and 24 may get pregnant.

 - Your risk of getting pregnant is much higher if you have had a baby, or if you do not use the sponge correctly each time you have sex.